-In the far south of Taiwan, such as Kenting National Park, the sea is warm enough to swim in year round (some days can be quite windy though), and the surfing never stops at Dulan in Taitung (but waves are rougher in winter.
+In the far south of Taiwan, such as Kenting National Park, the sea is warm enough to swim in year round (some days can be quite windy though), and the surfing never stops at Dulan in Taitung, although waves tend to be rougher in winter.

-It is still possible to visit high mountain resorts such as Cingjing Farm (1748 meters) and Alishan (2500 meters) in winter.
+It is still possible to visit high mountain resorts such as Cingjing Farm (1748 meters) and Alishan (2500 meters) in winter, but it will be even colder.
 The average temperature at Alishan at the peak of winter is a high of 10°C (50°F) and low of 6°C (43°F).
-Sun Moon Lake sits at 748 meters, so you can expect it to be a few degrees cooler than in nearby Taichung.
+Snow is quite rare but not unheard in these places.